47th District Court in Farmington Hills, Michigan

 Probation Department for the 47th District Court in Farmington Hills

 The Probation Department performs presentence interviews and investigations and oversees individuals sentenced to supervision in the 47th District Court.
-The probation officer is tasked with meeting the defendant monthly, assisting the defendant in securing entry into therapy, community service, and treatment programs, and verifying the defendant’s compliance with all aspects of the judge’s sentencing order.
+Most probation officers meet with probationers on a monthly basis, assisting the defendant in securing entry into therapy, community service, and treatment programs, and verifying the defendant’s compliance with all aspects of the judge’s sentencing order.

 The Judges in Farmington Hills